 Maximum Benefit Guarantee: PBGC's maximum benefit guarantee is set each year under provisions of ERISA.
 Under the single-employer program, the limit is adjusted annually based on changes in the Social Security contribution and benefit base.
 Generally, the maximum limit for any pension plan is permanently established for that plan based on the plan's termination date.
 However, when termination occurs during a plan sponsor's bankruptcy and the sponsor entered bankruptcy on or after September 16, 2006, the maximum guarantee is determined as of the date the bankruptcy proceeding began.
 An earlier date also may apply for certain airline industry plans.

-For 2011, the maximum guarantee is $54,000.00 yearly ($4,500.00 monthly) for a straight-life annuity beginning at age 65.
+For yearly maximum guarantee limits for a straight-life annuity beginning at age 65, see PBGC's maximum monthly guarantee tables.
 This guarantee amount is lower if you begin receiving payments from PBGC before age 65 or if your pension includes benefits for a survivor or other beneficiary.
 The guarantee amount is higher if you are over age 65 when you begin receiving benefits from PBGC.

 For those already retired, the age used to determine the maximum guarantee is the participant's age as of the date of plan termination except for cases where termination occurs during a plan sponsor's bankruptcy or for certain airline industry plans, in which case an earlier date may apply.
-See PBGC’s maximum monthly guarantee tables for maximum guarantee limits for straight-life and joint-and-50%-survivor annuities at various ages.
 Special rules may apply for disabled participants.
 See Guarantees for Disabled Participants.

 Phase-in of Guarantee of New Benefits: If your plan was created or amended to increase benefits within five years before its termination date, your benefit may not be fully guaranteed.
 PBGC guarantees the larger of 20% of the benefit or $20 per month for each full year the benefit was in effect.
 Participants may receive the full benefit increase if the increase has been in the plan more than five years.
 Generally, benefit increases occurring within one year of plan termination are not guaranteed.
 If you own more than 50% of the business, stricter limits apply.
 If you have a benefit increase as a result of the shutdown of a facility that occurs after July 26, 2005, and less than five years before your plan's termination date, the increase is not fully guaranteed.
 Different rules may apply if your plan terminated while the plan sponsor was in a bankruptcy proceeding or for certain airline industry plans.